 Water planning in Texas starts at the regional level with 16 regional water planning groups, one for each regional water planning area in the state (Figure 1).
 The planning groups have members who represent at least 12 separate stakeholder groups as required by Texas statute.
-During each five-year planning cycle, planning groups identify water user groups, such as cities or water utilities, that will not have enough water supplies during a repeat of the state's drought of record; evaluate and recommend strategies that could be implemented to address the potential shortages; and estimate the costs of these strategies, including the amount of state financial assistance needed.
+During each five-year planning cycle, planning groups identify water user groups, such as cities or water utilities, that will not have enough water supplies during a repeat of the state's drought of record; evaluate and recommend WMS projects that could be implemented to address the potential shortages; and estimate the costs of their related WMS projects, including the amount of state financial assistance needed.
 Draft regional plans receive stakeholder and agency reviews before being finalized and submitted to the TWDB for approval.

 The TWDB then prepares the state water plan, which serves as a guide to state water policy and includes information from the regional water plans and policy recommendations to the legislature.
-The 2012 State Water Plan, the initial basis for the design of the SWIFT program, recommended strategies with a total capital cost of \$53 billion; of that amount, water providers indicated a need for \$27 billion in state financial assistance to implement those strategies.
-The 2022 State Water Plan recommends strategies with a total capital cost of \$80 billion.
-Water providers indicated a need for \$47 billion in state financial assistance to implement these strategies.
+The 2012 State Water Plan, the initial basis for the design of the SWIFT program, recommended WMS projects with a total capital cost of \$53 billion; of that amount, water providers indicated a need for \$27 billion in state financial assistance to implement those WMS projects.
+The 2022 State Water Plan recommends WMS projects with a total capital cost of \$80 billion.
+Water providers indicated a need for \$47 billion in state financial assistance to implement these WMS projects.

-The TWDB's administrative rules include a prioritization system for projects applying for SWIFT program funding.
-This system includes factors required by statute and the associated weighting of criteria, such as how many people will be served by the project, and whether the project will serve a diverse urban and rural population.
+The administrative rules of the TWDB include a prioritization system for projects applying for SWIFT program funding.
+This system includes factors required by statute and the associated weighting of criteria, such as how many people will be served by the project and whether the project will serve a diverse urban and rural population.
 Other criteria include the local financial contribution, emergency needs for water, and the project's impact on conservation.